 I once learned English through watching movies with (English) subtitles, so I thought “why shouldn’t the reading-route work with Japanese too.”
-On my trip to Tokyo I bought a big bunch of books and manga.
+On my trip to Tokyo, I bought a big bunch of books and manga.
 So many that my girlfriend complained that she couldn’t buy as much for herself as she wanted to because my books already were too heavy and maxed out our allowed weight.
-I usually prefer more mature stories and thus mangaka like Naoki Urasawa, Osamu Tezuka and Jiro Taniguchi.
-Unfortunately the books by these authors lack “furigana” small Japanese figures which are placed above all Kanji and give the reading of it.
-This makes looking up an unknown word so much more easy.
-Especially when you’re still working on a basic vocabulary like me, these are existencial.
+I usually prefer more mature stories and thus mangaka like Naoki Urasawa, Osamu Tezuka, and Jiro Taniguchi.
+Unfortunately, the books by these authors lack “furigana” small Japanese figures which are placed above all Kanji and give the reading of it.
+This makes looking up an unknown word so much easier.
+Especially when you’re still working on a basic vocabulary like me, these are existential.
 But now let’s talk about some good manga to begin with or easy to read manga for Japanese beginners.

 So here we go, my list of easy to read manga for Japanese beginners.
 (This is only part one, so you know what that could mean.)

 Regarding the links: (If you buy the books through my links, I’ll get a small referral fee which will be used to buy even more awesome books for review.)
 If you don’t know where and how to buy Japanese manga, visit my guide on Where to buy Japanese manga

 If you’re in search of some transparent book covers to wrap your manga, just click on the link!

 The obvious choice and highly recommended when it comes to manga for Japanese beginners.
 A rather simple language and because of the setting of a young child experiencing everyday problems, the vocabulary will be of great use for every beginner.
 The stories are very popular in Japan (even abroad) and are read by nearly everyone.
 So you sure can have fun following Yotsuba discovering the world.
 Even if you are a 26-year-old youngster like me.